Jennifer Garner Is Delighted By ’13 Going On 30′ Reference From Ariana Grande

 Flattery will certainly go a long way in forging new bonds.
-Recently, during her music video for “Thank You, Next,” musical star Ariana Grande dressed in a red top, jeans, sporting shoulder length hair, and carrying a huge dollhouse.
-Fans of the Jennifer Garner film, 13 Going On 30 recognized the reference, and so did Garner herself.
+Recently, during her music video for “Thank You, Next,” musical star Ariana Grande dressed in a red top and jeans, sporting shoulder length hair, and carrying a huge dollhouse.
+Fans of the Jennifer Garner film 13 Going On 30 recognized the reference, and so did Garner herself.
 The actress was delighted to see Ariana Grande pay homage to her character, Jenny, reports the Daily Mail.

-Rushing to instagram after noticing the reference, Jennifer Garner posted a bit from the music video.
+Rushing to Instagram after noticing the reference, Jennifer Garner posted a bit from the music video.
 She captioned the post, writing a quick thank you note and tagging Ariana’s Instagram account.

 “Every now and then something comes along and just brightens your day. @arianagrande you’re adorable.
 Thank you, pretty girl. #thankyounext.”